ET0735-DevOps-AIoT-AY2420/DCPE_2A_21_Group4/README.md

 1. **User**:
    - Register an account and log in.
    - Search and reserve books.
-   - Receive notifications and manage loans.
+   - Receive notifications and pay fines for overdue returns.
 2. **Admin**:
    - Add or update book details.
    - Monitor reservations and usage reports.